jjjyjyjyjj/sexydevelopers/README.md

 Group Project for CSC207

 **User Stories:**
-Carolina -- I stumble across a recommended recipe that I am not in the mood for at the moment, but may want to cook later. \n Rosie -- As a cook, I would want to know what ingredients I have left in my inventory and what I should buy. \n Ciel -- As a user, I want to find recipes that fit my dietary restrictions. \n Jiayun -- As a user, I would like to utilize all my existing ingredients so they don’t expire and go to waste. \n Ryan (Team) -- As a college student, I want to know what good dishes to cook with my ingredients.
+Carolina -- I stumble across a recommended recipe that I am not in the mood for at the moment, but may want to cook later.
+Rosie -- As a cook, I would want to know what ingredients I have left in my inventory and what I should buy.
+Ciel -- As a user, I want to find recipes that fit my dietary restrictions.
+Jiayun -- As a user, I would like to utilize all my existing ingredients so they don’t expire and go to waste.
+Ryan (Team) -- As a college student, I want to know what good dishes to cook with my ingredients.

 **Notes**